AntonisGkortzis/islander/guide.md

 **What else to see in Antipaxoi?**: After you finish your relaxing time at the beautiful beach of Antipaxoi you can retake the same small boat and visit the wonderful caves that are located in different spots around the island but are accessible only by boat.
 By the way, you can rent your own boat! ![](/images/antipaxoi-blue-caves-cruise.jpg)

 #### <a name='swimPaxoi'></a>Where to swim
-Excpet for the beaches you can reach by boat, in order to reach the most remarkable ones (of course, all beaches are beautiful) you need to take the car or use the local means of transport.
+Except for the beaches you can reach by boat, in order to reach the most remarkable ones (of course, all beaches are beautiful) you need to take the car or use the local means of transport.
 Here are some of the most beautiful beaches you can find in Paxoi and Antipaxoi:

 * [Vrika Beach](https://www.tripadvisor.com.gr/Attraction_Review-g189461-d2061955-Reviews-Vrika_Beach-Paxos_Ionian_Islands.html):
 One of the most beautiful beaches which is located in the north part of Antipaxoi is called Vrika Beach.
 The light-blue and green water can be easily visible when approaching the beach with the boat.
 The almost white sand in combination with the landscape and the clear sea will impress you.
 It is a well-organized beach where you can rent an umbrella and/or sunbeds and enjoy the hot summer days.